Coly ME (Match Engine) API documentation

 Response example

-Get person information
+Get tenant information

 Response example